 It’s no secret that many mainstream rappers come from rough beginnings.
 They have managed to turn their struggles into major success through the power of music while stamping their name in hip-hop.
 They have risen to the top without forgetting their humble roots and have decided to give back to their communities.
-Here is a list of three famous rappers who actively give back to their hometowns.
+Although there are many of them, here is a list of three famous rappers who actively give back to their hometowns.

 Kendrick Lamar will start this list of the famous rappers who love to give back with his various contributions to charity.
 He is a Compton, California native who constantly touches base with his hometown.
 Kendrick was awarded the keys to the city in 2016 for his many contributions, ranging from donations to activism.